 Gender and Conflicts in European History.
 Intensive summer programme organised by MATILDA – European Master in Women’s and Gender History

-Join a diverse, international community for an unforgettable academic and cultural experience!
+Join a diverse and international community for an unforgettable academic and cultural experience!

 KEY INFO